 In the code chunk above, we used the

 colnames() function and assigned a character vector.
 This character vector contained the three column names.
 Here’s the converted matrix (i.e., the dataframe):

-In the next example, we will continue by using an installed R package: tibble.
+It is also possible to convert a list to a dataframe in R. In the next example, we will continue by using an installed R package: tibble.

 Example 3: Converting a Matrix to a Dataframe in R using Tibble